 Speaking: Vocabulary for Speaking B2 - Lesson 5: Topic-Specific Vocabulary (e.g., for hobbies, work)

-Using the correct terminology4 shows that you are knowledgeable and passionate.
+Using the correct terminology shows that you are knowledgeable and passionate.
 Compare these two descriptions of the same job:

 "I work for a company that sells things online.
 I help with the website to make it easy for people to buy things.
 I look at data to see what people like."

 "I work in e-commerce.
 I'm responsible for improving the user experience (UX) on our platform.
-My goal is to optimize the customer journey from Browse to checkout.
 I analyze analytics to understand consumer behavior and improve our conversion rate."

-The second version sounds much more professional and impressive because it uses the specific language of the industry.
+The second version sounds much more professional because it uses the specific language of the industry.

-A lexical field5 is a group of words related to one topic.
-You can build one for any area of your life.
+A lexical field is a group of words related to one topic.
+Here's how to build one for any area of your life.

-1. Identify Your Key Topics: What do you talk about most?
-Your job (e.g., accounting, marketing, education)?
-Your main hobby (e.g., gaming, football, photography)?
+What do you talk about most?
+Your job (e.g., accounting, marketing)?
+Your main hobby (e.g., gaming, football)?

-Here are some examples of topic-specific vocabulary for common fields in Cambodia.
+Here are some examples of topic-specific vocabulary for common fields.

 For a Career in Banking/Finance: